-If you are a biology, chemistry or health sciences major with a pre-med mindset in college and then changed your mind, you might feel a bit lost right now.
+If you have been a biology, chemistry or health sciences major with a pre-med focus in college and then changed your mind, you might feel a bit lost right now.
 Colleges report that between 45%-65% of entering pre-med freshman are no longer pre-med at the time of graduation.

 3 Comments